smart-camera-engagement/aitrios-triton-vision-app/README.md

 > [!TIP]
 > It is recommended to re-train the AI model with dataset representing the final use-case for the optimal performance.

+## How to deploy the AI model to Triton Camera

+You can use the "LucidConvertTool2.exe" available with the Lucid's software release to deploy the AI model to the Triton Camera.
+For more details, please see the ReadMe file included with Lucid's Software release.

 ## Post-Processing Application